 MBC is not able to accept out-of-state Medical Assistance plans, Tricare, or Veterans Benefits.

-Note that when you apply for MA you are usually put on “straight MA” through the state of Minnesota and later transferred to a commercial MA policy such as BCBS-MA, Health Partners-MA, or UCare-MA.
+Note that when you apply for MA you are usually put on “straight MA” through the state of Minnesota and later transferred to a managed care MA policy such as BCBS-MA, Health Partners-MA, or UCare-MA.
 Please notify MBC when this change takes place so that we do not submit claims for your care to the wrong location.